ASFHyP3/hyp3-docs/docs/using/paid_processing.md

 [Swagger API UI](sdk_api.md "Jump to the HyP3 API documentation page") at [https://hyp3-enterprise.asf.alaska.edu/ui/](https://hyp3-enterprise.asf.alaska.edu/ui/).

-Even though the same EDL username can be used to process On Demand products in the standard and paid HyP3 deployments, you will not be able to search for products across both APIs.
-If you generate products for a single project using both the standard and paid HyP3 deployments, you will need to use two separate searches to access all of the products, even if the project names are the same.
+Even though the same EDL username can be used to process On Demand products in the standard HyP3 and HyP3 Plus deployments, you will not be able to search for products across both APIs.
+If you generate products for a single project using both the standard HyP3 and HyP3 Plus deployments, you will need to use two separate searches to access all of your products, even if the project names are the same.

 When using the SDK, you can combine your results into one list using the following approach:
 ```